karlosss/python-env-dependency-injection/README.md

 Our app has more issues than that, all of them having a common factor: tight coupling.
 More specifically, both `requests` library and `blockchain.info` are tightly wired in our application.
-Luckily, our application is small enough That brings the following issues:
+One could argue it is still small enough and grasping everything is not a problem.
+But as the app grows, the following issues will arise:
 - If a critical bug is discovered in `requests` or the library becomes no longer maintained, we will need to replace it.
 In our case, it will mean to go over the whole codebase and rewrite all calls to it that can be arbitrarily scattered.
 If we even manage to do it correctly, it will